-Billy Hahn, a coaching veteran of 39 years, enters his 10th season on the Mountaineer basketball staff.
-Hahn enters his sixth season as assistant to the head coach after serving as an assistant coach from 2008-11.
+Billy Hahn, a coaching veteran of 40 years, enters his 11th season on the Mountaineer basketball staff.
+Hahn enters his seventh season as assistant to the head coach after serving as an assistant coach from 2008-11.

-Since coming to West Virginia in 2007, the Mountaineers won the 2010 Big East Championship and have earned seven NCAA Tournament appearances, including the 2010 Final Four.
+Since coming to West Virginia in 2007, the Mountaineers won the 2010 Big East Championship and have earned eight NCAA Tournament appearances, including the 2010 Final Four.

 Hahn spent the majority of his coaching career at Maryland, where he was an assistant to Gary Williams for 12 seasons from 1989-2001.
 While at Maryland, the Terps went to the NCAA Tournament a school-record eight straight years, including the 2001 Final Four.
 In 2002, the season after Hahn left for a head coaching job at La Salle, the Terps won the national championship with many of Hahn’s recruits.
 For his work, Williams and the Maryland basketball program presented Hahn with a championship ring.